gabriellongou/open-source_toolbox/speech-to-text/README.md

 ## Prerequisites
 1. You need to have Python installed on your machine.
 2. An OpenAI account to use the transcription API.
+(Espacially a OpenAI Key)
 3. Install `ffmpeg` to help `pydub` process audio files.

 ## Installation of ffmpeg